-Single-sex and separate services for men and women - when discrimination is allowed
+Single-sex and separate services for men and women

-When is it lawful to provide single-sex services?
+When is it lawful to provide single-sex services

 - only one sex needs the service - for example, post-natal classes for women

 - it's a more effective way to provide the service - for example, a father's support group where men don't attend the parents' support group